-Riboflavin interacts with and enhances the way the body uses other vital vitamins such as niacin and folate, which all contribute to the prevention of chronic disease.What if I don’t get enough?
+Riboflavin interacts with and enhances the way the body uses other vital vitamins such as niacin (vitamin B3), vitamin B12 and folate, which all contribute to the prevention of many forms of chronic disease4.

-See the RDA table below but note some experts recommend a higher natural riboflavin intake for adults over the age of 50.
+Some experts recommend a higher natural riboflavin intake for adults over the age of 50.

 Please note that the concentration of riboflavin present in foods can be reduced by prolonged exposure to sunlight6.